phelipedarc/phelipedarc.github.io/_pages/about.md

   - /about.html
 ---

 Hey!
 I'm Phelipe Darc, mostly known as Phe, a physicist working with Machine Learning (ML) applied to Astrophysics/Astronomy.
-I am a Ph.D student at the [Centro Brasileiro De Pesquisas Físicas (CBPF)](https://www.gov.br/cbpf/pt-br/o-cbpf/biografia) in Rio de Janeiro, Brazil.
+I am a Ph.D student at the [Centro Brasileiro De Pesquisas Físicas (CBPF)](https://www.gov.br/cbpf/pt-br/o-cbpf/biografia) in Rio de Janeiro, Brazil, under the supervision of [Clecio R. De Bom](https://www.researchgate.net/profile/Clecio-Bom).
 I'm deeply passionate about multi-messenger astronomy and astrophysics, with particular interests in phenomena like Binary Neutron Star mergers, Kilonova ejecta models, and BBH models.
 Alongside, I have a strong affinity for machine learning, data science, and programming.

 Research 🌌